Aaronnw2/restfulpi/README.md

 A general purpose REST API for controlling Raspberry Pi GPIO pins over HTTP

 ##Basic Usage
-Download the latest release, copy to your Pi, and run with "sudo java -jar restfulPi-/<version/>.jar".
+Download the latest release, copy to your Pi, and run with "sudo java -jar restfulPi-\<version\>.jar".
 Using the API is roughly similar to locally using GPIO.
 A pin must be provisioned, and can then be used.

 ###With default options